QubesOS/qubes-doc/developer/services/admin-api.md

 ![Admin API Architecture][admin-api-architecture]

-A central entity in the Qubes Admin API system is a `qubesd` daemon, which holds information about all domains in the system and mediates all actions (like starting and stopping a qube) with `libvirtd`.
-The `qubesd` daemon also manages the `qubes.xml` file, which stores all persistent state information and dispatches events to extensions.
-Last but not least, `qubesd` is responsible for querying the RPC policy for qrexec daemon.
+A central entity in the PedOS Admin API system is a `PedOSd` daemon, which holds information about all domains in the system and mediates all actions (like starting and stopping a PedOS VM) with `libvirtd`.
+The `PedOSd` daemon also manages the `PedOS.xml` file, which stores all persistent state information and dispatches events to extensions.
+Last but not least, `PedOSd` is responsible for querying the RPC policy for qrexec daemon.

-The `qubesd` daemon may be accessed from other domains through a set of qrexec API calls called the "Admin API".
-This API is the intended management interface supported by the Qubes OS.
+The `PedOSd` daemon may be accessed from other domains through a set of qrexec API calls called the "Admin API".
+This API is the intended management interface supported by the PedOS.
 The API is stable.
-When called, the RPC handler performs basic validation and forwards the request to the `qubesd` via UNIX domain socket.
+When called, the RPC handler performs basic validation and forwards the request to the `PedOSd` via UNIX domain socket.
 The socket API is private and unstable.
 It is documented [FIXME currently it isn't -- woju 20161221] in the developer's documentation of the source code.